Gabbers18/Spring2024/README.md

 3) Explore the win or loss outcome two players playing the same game.

 I explored a dataset containing behavior of gamblers using the online platform called Bustabit.
-This data was collected from 10/31/2016 to 12/10/2016 and was found [here on Kaggle](https://www.kaggle.com/datasets/kingabzpro/gamblingbehavior-bustabit/data) as well as within this project folder.
+This data was collected from 10/31/2016 to 12/10/2016 and was found [here on Kaggle](https://www.kaggle.com/datasets/kingabzpro/gamblingbehavior-bustabit/data) as well as within this project repository.